 With more research studies funded, there is an increased likelihood that the FDA will approve more uses of CBD.
 However, even without FDA approval, candies, gummies, cosmetics, cocktails, ointments, tinctures, and food include CBD.

-2. CBD is not psychoactive
+2. CBD is legal

 Psychoactive drugs, like those that contain THC, alter brain functions and can lead to chemical dependency, substance abuse, and withdrawal syndrome.
 CBD effects are not the same.
-CBD and THC do not have the same effect on brain functions, even though related and derived from the same plant.
+CBD and THC do not have the same impact on brain functions, even though related and derived from the same plant.

 THC will cause a high, CBD, on the other hand, will not.
 What is the difference?
 Credit the difference in effects to the variance in the placement of their atoms.
-The structure of THC makes it bind more strongly with the receptors in the brain.
+The structure of THC makes it bind more strongly with the cannabinoid receptors in the brain.
 On the other hand, the structure of CBD leads to weaker bonds.

-4. Research suggests that CBD may be an effective treatment for PTSD
+5. CBD may be an effective treatment for PTSD

 PTSD is one of the main reasons why people seek cannabis for medicinal purposes.
 Studies done in both rodents and humans determine that CBD can alter aspects of adverse traumatic memories.
 Unlike the currently approved medications for PTSD, CBD has the potential to target memory processes.
 What makes interventions such as CBD more compelling is their ability to act on both the emotional and cognitive aspects of the disorder.

 Is CBD a definite solution to PTSD?
 Though proponents argue that CBD effectively treats PTSD, available literature shows that the evidence in support of the theory is still under analysis.
 The Health Services Research & Development Service within the Department of Veterans Affairs did not find sufficient proof after conducting a review concerning the subject.
-Clearly, there is a need for more controlled trials targeted at examining specific PTSD symptoms.
+There is a need for more controlled trials targeted at examining specific PTSD symptoms.

 In addition to importation costs, supplementary expensed are manufacturing and purification.
 CBD is a scarce commodity, which further escalates its price.
 In some cases, estimates of the cost of CBD treatment are around $36,000 per patient annually.

 There are, however, cheaper brands of CBD oil available on the market.
 Are these cheap brands safe?
-Maybe not in that, inexpensive CBD does not usually go through proper purifying and safety procedures, in an effort to trim manufacturing costs.
+Maybe not in that, inexpensive CBD does not usually go through proper purifying and safety procedures, to trim manufacturing costs.
 It is also possible that some dubious businesses can claim that a product contains CBD when, in fact, it does not.

 More than 50 million people worldwide have epilepsy.
 Characterized by recurrent seizures, epilepsy is the most common neurological disorder.
 Since the 1970s, published studies tested CBD’s ability to work as an anti-seizure drug.